Planning

 1. Parking Study

 Engage a third party to “right size” the parking supply to validate the need for additional parking, either surface or structured.
-A successful parking study will assess the current parking situation, as well as build a demand model tailored to the area, specifically related to future plans for growth.
-A parking study will take into account where parking demand is the greatest, when it is the greatest, what user groups most affect and are affected by parking and, in some cases, suggest that parking management initiatives might be the smartest and most cost effective way of solving current parking problems.
+A successful parking study will assess the current parking situation, as well as build a demand model tailored to the area, specifically considering planned future growth.
+A parking study will take into account where and when parking demand is the greatest, what user groups most affect and are affected by parking and, in some cases, suggest that parking management initiatives might be the smartest and most cost-effective solution to current parking problems.

 If the parking study establishes the need for additional parking supply, the next best step is to determine where it should be located.
-The siting of a parking garage needs to complement the master plan, particularly to reduce vehicular/pedestrian conflicts, reduce traffic congestion, and most importantly to complement the long-term growth of the campus, neighborhood, or development.
+The siting of a parking garage needs to complement the master plan, particularly to reduce vehicular/pedestrian conflicts, minimize traffic congestion, and, most importantly, to complement the long-term growth of the campus, neighborhood, or development.

 *Federal, State, and Local codes govern most of these requirements and should be thoroughly investigated.
 Data presented herein should be considered guidelines only.
 For more specific information and assistance with implementation of these guidelines, please contact THA Consulting, Inc. via email at info@tha-consulting.com